basp/xil2/README.md

 For now, this project is a toy and should not be used for production systems.
 It can be a useful playground to play with ideas though.

 ## random
+This is just a section documenting some random but interesting aspects about the syntax and semantics of Xil.

 ### crazy identifier names
 Joy and by deduction Xil both allow for some pretty crazy identifier names.
 Most things are a go.
-For example you can have identifiers like `,foo`, `*bar`, `$frotz`, `#.234*foo` etc. If there's a printable character in front that is not a number it's likely good to go.
+For example you can have identifiers like `,foo`, `*bar`, `$frotz`, `#.234*foo` etc. If there's a *printable* (a very loose definition) character in front that is not a number it's likely good to go.
+> The parser tries to respect this freedom but currently it does get confused by stuff like `123_foo` where it will parse an integer `123` and a symbol `_foo`.

 ### fooling the parser
-The parser chokes on symbols starting with a digit (i.e. `0..9`) but since the interpreter does not care it is possible to push symbols starting with an digit onto the stack using the `intern` operator.
+As mentioned in the previous section, the parser chokes on symbols starting with a digit (i.e. `0..9`) but since the interpreter does not care it is possible to push symbols starting with an digit onto the stack using the `intern` operator.
 ```
 xil> [3_foo] i.